Lib4RI/dora_in-page_php-code/README.md

 ## CAVEAT

-THIS IS WORK IN PROGRESS!!!
+THIS IS PART WORK IN PROGRESS, PART OUTDATED WORK!!!
 THE IMPLEMENTATIONS ARE CRUDE AND WERE DONE IN A HURRY.
 IN PARTICULAR, WE DID NOT ALWAYS CODE THE FEATURES IN THE CORRECT WAY.
 DUE TO TIME CONSTRAINTS, THIS EVALUATION CODE WILL BE USED IN PRODUCTION, BUT WE HOPE TO UPDATE IT AT SOME POINT.
 YOU SHOULD PROBABLY NOT USE THIS CODE YOURSELF, AS IT MIGHT NOT WORK FOR YOU OR EVEN BREAK YOUR SYSTEM (SEE ALSO 'LICENSE').
 UNDER NO CIRCUMSTANCES WHATSOEVER ARE WE TO BE HELD LIABLE FOR ANYTHING.
 YOU HAVE BEEN WARNED.

 ## Installation